sparcopen/infrastructure/_posts/2022-06-28-possible-negative-impacts.md

 title: "Possible Negative Impacts From Elsevier’s Increased Market Power"
 category: interfolio-acquisition
 tags: Elsevier # Tags are topics.
 Use the file name (minus the .md)
-description: "Negative effects from this acquisition could include less consumer choice, higher prices, and decreased product quality across the markets in which Interfolio and Elsevier operate. "
+description: "Possible negative effects from this acquisition could include less consumer choice, higher prices, and decreased product quality across the markets in which Interfolio and Elsevier operate. "
-permalink: /interfolio-acquisition/negative-impacts # This is the link it'll show up at.
+permalink: /interfolio-acquisition/possible-negative-impacts # This is the link it'll show up at.
 pdf:

 # RARELY USED